tjanczuk/edge/README.md

 node-gyp build -debug
 ```

-The resulting `edge.node` binary must be copied to the `lib\native\win32\{ia32|x64}` directory, depending on the architecture.
-The `edge.js` expects the native library in that location.
-You can override this behavior by setting the EDGE_NATIVE environment variable to the fully qualified file name of the edge.node binary.
+You can then set the EDGE_NATIVE environment variable to the fully qualified file name of the built edge.node binary.
 It is useful during development, for example:

 ```
 set EDGE_NATIVE=C:\projects\edge\build\Debug\edge.node